The time of Austrofascism

 The Bocksiedlung and Austrofascism

-The Republican Protection League on the side of the Social Democrats and the Christian-socially orientated home defence forces - for the sake of simplicity, the various groups are summarised under this collective term - were hostile to each other.
+In the First Republic, two large political and paramilitary blocs faced each other.
+The Republican Protection League on the side of the Social Democrats and the Christian-socially orientated Heimwehr, for the sake of simplicity the different groups are summarised under this collective term, were hostile to each other.
 Many politicians and functionaries on both sides, like a large proportion of the male population, had fought at the front during the war and were correspondingly militarised.
-In Innsbruck, there were repeated small clashes between the opposing groups of Social Democrats, National Socialists and the Heimwehr.
-The largest outbreak of violence in what is now Innsbruck was the Höttinger Saalschlacht 1932, during which the leader of the Tyrolean Home Defence Richard Steidle (1881 - 1940) was injured.

 After years of civil war-like conditions, the Christian Socialists under Chancellor Engelbert Dollfuß (1892 - 1934) prevailed in 1933 and abolished parliament.
 Dollfuß's goal was to establish the so-called Austrian corporative statea one-party state without opposition, curtailing elementary rights such as freedom of the press and freedom of assembly.
 In Tyrol in 1933, the Tiroler Wochenzeitung was newly founded to function as a party organ.
 The entire state apparatus was to be organised along the lines of Mussolini's fascism in Italy under the Vaterländischen Front united: Anti-socialist, authoritarian, conservative in its view of society, anti-democratic, anti-Semitic and militarised.

 On 25 July 1934, the banned National Socialists attempted a coup in Vienna, in which Dollfuß was killed.
 In Innsbruck, the "Verfügung des Regierungskommissärs der Landeshauptstadt Tirols“ der Platz vor dem Tiroler Landestheater als Dollfußplatz led.
-Dollfuß had met with the Heimwehr leader Richard Steidle at a rally here two weeks before his death.
+Dollfuß had met with the Tyrolean Heimwehr leader Richard Steidle at a rally here two weeks before his death.

 Dollfuß' successor as Chancellor Kurt Schuschnigg (1897 - 1977) was a Tyrolean by birth and a member of the Innsbruck student fraternity Austria.
 Er betrieb lange Zeit eine Rechtsanwaltskanzlei in Innsbruck.
 1930 gründete er eine paramilitärische Einheit mit namens Ostmärkische Sturmscharenwhich formed the counterweight of the Christian Socials to the radical Heimwehr groups.
-After the February Uprising of 1934, as Minister of Justice in the Dollfuß cabinet, he was jointly responsible for the execution of several imprisoned Social Democrats.
+After the February Uprising in 1934, as Minister of Justice in the Dollfuß cabinet, he was jointly responsible for the execution of several Social Democrats.

 However, Austrofascism was unable to turn the tide in the 1930s, especially economically.
 The unemployment rate in 1933 was 25%.
 The restriction of social welfare, which was introduced at the beginning of the First Republick was introduced had dramatic effects.
 The long-term unemployed were excluded from receiving social benefits as "Discontinued" excluded.

+The housing situation was a particular problem.
 Despite the city's efforts to create modern living space, many Innsbruck residents still lived in shacks.
 Bathrooms or one bedroom per person were the exception.
 Since the great growth of Innsbruck from the 1880s onwards, the housing situation was precarious for many people.
 The railways, industrialisation, refugees from the German-speaking regions of Italy and the economic crisis had pushed Innsbruck to the brink of the possible.
 After Vienna, Innsbruck had the second highest number of residents per house.
 Rents for housing were so high that workers often slept in stages in order to share the costs.
 Although new blocks of flats and homeless shelters were built, particularly in Pradl, such as the workers' hostel in Amthorstraße in 1907, the hostel in Hunoldstraße and the Pembaurblock, this was not enough to deal with the situation.
 Several shanty towns and settlements were built on the outskirts of the city, founded by the marginalised, the desperate and those left behind who found no place in the system.

-The best known and most notorious to date was the Bocksiedlung on the site of today's Reichenau.
+In the prisoner-of-war camp in the Höttinger Au, people were quartered in the barracks after being mustered out.
+The best known and most notorious to this day was the Bocksiedlung on the site of today's Reichenau.
 From 1930, several families settled in barracks and caravans between the airport, which was located there at the time, and the barracks of the Reichenau concentration camp.
 The legend of its origins speaks of Otto and Josefa Rauth as the founders, whose caravan was stranded here.
 Rauth was not only economically poor, but also morally poor as an avowed communist in Tyrolean terms.
 His raft, Noah's Ark, with which he wanted to reach the Soviet Union via the Inn and Danube, was anchored in front of Gasthof Sandwirt.

 Gradually, an area emerged on the edge of both the town and society, which was run by the unofficial mayor of the estate, Johann Bock (1900 - 1975), like an independent commune.
 He regulated the agendas in his sphere of influence in a rough and ready manner.

 The Bockala had a terrible reputation among the good citizens of the city.
 And despite all the historical smoothing and nostalgia, probably not without good reason.
-As helpful and supportive as the often eccentric residents of the estate could be among themselves, physical violence and petty crime were commonplace.
-Excessive alcohol consumption was common practice.
+As helpful and supportive as the often eccentric residents of the neighbourhood could be, physical violence and petty crime were the order of the day.
+Excessive alcohol consumption was common practice and the streets were unpaved.
+There was no running water, sewage system or sanitary facilities, nor was there a regular electricity supply.
+Even the supply of drinking water was precarious for a long time, which brought with it the constant risk of epidemics.

-Not all of the residents were unemployed or criminals.
-It was people who fell through the system who settled in the Bocksiedlung.
+Many, but not all, of the residents were unemployed or criminals.
+In many cases, it was people who had fallen through the system who settled in the Bocksiedlung.
 Having the wrong party membership could be enough to prevent you from getting a flat in Innsbruck in the 1930s.
 Karl Jaworak, who carried out an assassination attempt on Federal Chancellor Prelate Ignaz Seipel in 1924, lived at Reichenau 5a from 1958 after his imprisonment and deportation to a concentration camp during the Nazi regime.

 The furnishings of the Bocksiedlung dwellings were just as heterogeneous as the inhabitants.
 There were caravans and circus wagons, wooden barracks, corrugated iron huts, brick and concrete houses.
 The Bocksiedlung also had no fixed boundaries.
 Bockala In Innsbruck, being a citizen was a social status that largely originated in the imagination of the population.